juliangruber/proxector/README.md

 A TCP proxy that protects services from having too many open connections.

+If the number of open connections has been reached, all incoming traffic will be paused and buffered until it's safe to connect again.

+Use this for example in front of a `mysqld`, as node can handle bazillions of connections but a MySQL server can't.

 ## Usage

 With a service running on port `8080`, start a **Proxector** on port `9090`